 You will learn the principles of lino printing and work out your own design for a card.
 You can bring along your own photo to work with to create your design.
-Continue reading “Lino-Cut Christmas Cards”
+Continue reading “Lino-Cut Greeting Cards & Prints”

 Model figures, animals or abstract forms using chicken wire and plaster.
 Continue reading “Plaster and Wire Sculpture”

 In this course, we will follow the way of the Canadian Inuit:

 “We, the Inuit are known for having a vision when working with stone.
 For instance, I can look at a piece of raw material and “see” something in it.
 Continue reading “Soapstone Carving”